duckdb/duckdb-web/docs/sql/data_types/enum.md

 ---
 layout: docu
-title: Enum Types
+title: Enum Data Type
-blurb: The ENUM type represents a dictionary data structure with all possible unique values of a column.
+blurb: The Enum type represents a dictionary data structure with all possible unique values of a column.
 ---

 <div class="narrow_table"></div>